kubsjab/flight-booking/README.md

 | database password 	| docker    	|

 ##### Update results in spreadsheet
-To refresh views and download newest results open Data tab and click Refresh All in Queries & Connections group.
+To refresh views and download newest results open **Data** tab and click **Refresh All** in Queries & Connections group.
-Detailed instruction how to do it can be found [here](https://support.office.com/en-us/article/refresh-an-external-data-connection-in-excel-1524175f-777a-48fc-8fc7-c8514b984440)
+Detailed instruction how to do it can be found [here](https://support.office.com/en-us/article/refresh-an-external-data-connection-in-excel-1524175f-777a-48fc-8fc7-c8514b984440).

 ## Authors